TTLabs/EvaporateJS/README.md

 ### Why?
 EvaporateJS can resume an upload after a problem without having to start again at the beginning.
 For example, let's say you're uploading a 1000MB file, you've uploaded the first 900MBs, and then there is a problem on the network.
 Normally at this point you'd have to restart the upload from the beginning.
 Not so with EvaporateJS - it will only redo a small ~5MB chunk of the file, and then carry on from where it left off, and upload the final 100MB.

 This is an beta release.
-It still needs lots more work and testing, but we do use it in production on videopixie.com, and it does reliably upload 20GB+ files.
+It still needs lots more work and testing, but we do use it in production on videopixie.com, and it we've seen it upload 100GB+ files.

 ## Set up EvaporateJS